mirolaboratory/mirolaboratory.github.io/index.md

 ---
 ---

-# Multiplatform Interactive Robotics Lab
+# Welcome to MiroLab

+Robots are awesome!

 {% include section.html %}